UplandsDynamic/simple-stock-management-frontend/README.md

 ## Security Advisory

-Please note, this application has not been audited for security and *probably does* contain vulnerabilities that could expose data contained on the host system to unauthorized manipulation or disclosure.
-Deploy at your own risk.
+Please note, this application has not been audited for security and *probably does* contain vulnerabilities that could expose data contained on the host system to unauthorized manipulation or disclosure, both during the building process and deployment.
+Use at your own risk.

 ## About